Table of Contents

 3. Invoice Approval

-Once the vendor invoice has been checked for accuracy, it may be sent to the appropriate department for final approval and payment in the invoicing process.
+Once the vendor invoice has been checked for accuracy, it may be sent to the appropriate department for final approval and invoice payment in the invoicing procedure.

-Companies may have somewhat different approval procedures, but in most cases, approval is now handled electronically.
+Companies may have somewhat different approval workflows, but in most cases, approval is now handled electronically.
 This reduces the possibility that an invoice may be misplaced or forgotten.

 4. Making a Payment to the Supplier

-After an invoice has been received, reviewed, and accepted, the next step is to execute payment to the provider.
+After an invoice has been received, reviewed, and accepted, the next step of the approval workflow is to execute payment to the provider.

 To maximize savings, the accounts payable team will handle all payments in line with the conditions agreed upon with each supplier, including early payment plans where applicable.